Linaro/lava/doc/v2/writing-tests.rst

   - lava-test-case pointless-example --shell ls $(pwd)

-For more on the contents of the YAML file and how to construct YAML for your own tests, see the :ref:`test_developer`.
+For more details on the contents of the YAML file and how to construct YAML for your own tests, see the :ref:`test_developer`.

 .. _parsing_output:

 Parsing command outputs
 ***********************

+FIXME - is this still relevant for V2?
+Still mentions a bundle...

 If the test involves parsing the output of a command rather than simply relying on the exit value, LAVA can use a pass/fail/skip/unknown output::